Aging in the transport on the corrugated ratchet potential: Introduction

-Aging and nonergodicity have been found in inertial fractional brownian motion \cite{Cherstvy2021} and also in nonlinear brownian motion \cite{Goychuk2021}.
-The main purpose of the present work is to establish the presence of aging in relation to transport on the corrugated ratchet potential introduced in \cite{mazzite2021, zarlenga2019}.
-The barriers and wells of the disorder potential seem to hinder particle motion, and this leads to different kinds of diffusion, that is, normal, subdiffusion and superdiffusion.
-Thus, depending on the temperature, some particles can be trapped on the wells while others overcome the barriers running by the ratchet motion.
-The present calculations are aimed to extend and complement the results discussed in \cite{mazzite2021}, permitting us to draw more general conclusions on the role of the disorder in such ratchet potential.
-The outline of this paper is as follows.
+In connection with the study of anomalous diffusion, several models have revealed a behavior reminiscent of aging [19, 20].
+Khoury et al. [19] found strong fluctuations in the usual ensemble calculation of the diffusion coefficient in the overdamped motion of particles in a tilted washboard potential, indicating that the system exhibits aging.
+In [20], the authors have analyzed properties like ergodicity breaking and nonstationarity in the transient motion of inertial particles in a ratchet potential.
+In this work, we establish a relationship between anomalous diffusion associated with defects, ratchet motion, and aging in a model of corrugated ratchet potential, recently introduced in [20, 21].
+Up to our knowledge, this is the first time in which aging is quantified and is related to particle diffusion in a simple ratchet model.

+The outline of the paper is as follows.
 We provide a detailed description of the model and its associated dynamical equations, in section \ref{Model}.
 A brief analysis of the magnitudes of the quenched disorder is presented in the same section.
-The different kinds of diffusion characterized by the mean-square displacement and their relations to the mean velocity of the particles is discussed in section \ref{transport}.
+The different categories of diffusion characterized by the mean-square displacement and their relations to the mean velocity of the particles is discussed in section \ref{transport}.
 The aging of the transport on the corrugated ratchet potential is studied in section \ref{Aging}.
 This property is revealed by measuring the velocity correlation of the system that depends on two times.
 The same type of dependence is also found in correlation functions of real glasses \cite{Leticia1997, Picco01}.
 Finally, section \ref{Conclusions} consists of concluding remarks.